John Trevor Stuart: Education

-Stuart was educated Gateway Grammar School, Leicester and Imperial College of Science and Technology, London where he was awarded a Bachelor of Science degree in 1949 and a PhD in 1953.
+Stuart was educated Gateway Grammar School, Leicester and Imperial College of Science and Technology, London where he was awarded a Bachelor of Science degree in 1949.
+He continued his study at Imperial College and in 1953 was awarded Ph.D. on the basis of Stability of Viscous Motion for Finite Disturbances.

 Career

 Stuart joined the Aeronautics Division of the National Research Laboratory, returning to join the staff of Imperial College after a few years.
 He was appointed professor of theoretical fluid mechanics in 1966 and was head of the Department of Mathematics from 1974 to 1979 and 1983 to 1986.
 He was Dean of the Royal College of Science from 1990 to 1993.
-He is currently emeritus professor at Imperial.
+He was an emeritus professor at Imperial until his death in 2023.

 Research

 Stuart is known for his work on nonlinear waves in the onset of turbulence in fluids.
 He also extended the work of Lord Rayleigh with research into steady streaming in unsteady viscous flows at high Reynolds numbers.